 A graphing calculator is required for all mathematics courses.
-The TI-84 Plus CE calculator is strongly recommended as the preferred model for all SHS mathematics courses.
+The TI-84 Plus CE calculator is strongly recommended as the preferred model for all Stevenson mathematics courses.
 The TI-Nspire CX and TI-Nspire CX CAS calculators are also acceptable.
-In addition, students will use SHS-issued iPad to access notes, view feedback, engage in learning activities and collaborate.
+In addition, students will use an Stevenson-issued iPad to access notes, view feedback, engage in learning activities and collaborate.

-ALGEBRA 1 (COLLEGE PREP)
+ALGEBRA 1

-MTHI51-SEMESTER 1 MTHI52-SEMESTER 2 OPEN TO 9-10 FULL YEAR
+MTH151-SEMESTER 1 MTH152-SEMESTER 2 OPEN TO: 9-10 FULL YEAR

-PREREQUISITE: COMPLETION AND DEMONSTRATED PROFICIENCY IN COMMON CORE STATE STANDARDS MATHEMATICS GRADE 8 (CCSSM8).
+PREREQUISITE: COMPLETION AND PROFICIENCY IN COMMON CORE STATE STANDARDS MATHEMATICS GRADE 8 (CCSSM 8)